 In geological oceanography (marine geology), a broad range of geological processes that influence the ocean is studied.
 Fields of interest include plate tectonics and the structure of the ocean basins, igneous petrology and geochemistry, paleoceanography and paleoclimatology, and coastal sedimentary processes.
 Candidates show strength in one or more of these fields: earth science, chemistry, physics, biology or mathematics.

 Physical oceanography research covers the physical processes in the sea, exchange of energy and momentum at the air-sea interface, and the transmission and absorption of energy in the sea (e.g., light, heat, and sound).
 Circulation, tides, waves, heat content, and density distributions are some of the other phenomena of particular interest.
 Candidates should have an undergraduate major in physics, mathematics, or engineering.

 Please contact the program office to inquire about admission to other terms.

 English language requirements for international applicants to this program are the same as the standard Graduate School requirements.

 All parts of the application must be received by the deadline in order to be considered for funding.
 The applicant is responsible for making sure the application packet is complete.
-See MRM and OEAS Application Instructions for more information.
+See OEAS Application Instructions for more information.

 Application requirements, including required documents, letters, and forms, vary by program and may not be completely represented here.
 The processing of your application will not be completed until these requirements have been met.
 Please, before applying to this program, always contact the program office to confirm application requirements.See contact information above.